 Some poles fold up easily and loosely, while others are under more tension and harder to keep folded.
 The length of the folded poles can vary, and not all poles work well with every pack’s pole storage system.
 Our Best Running Vests guide explains different ways to attach poles to a pack.

 The pole grips are one of the most widely varied features of trekking poles.
 Grip material usually features cork or foam, and some have unique features.
-The Black Diamond Distance Carbon Z Poles’ grip is quite long and allows for many different hand positions, a feature that can be useful when traveling over varied terrain.
+The Black Diamond Distance Carbon Z Poles’ grip is quite long, allowing many hand positions, a feature that can be useful when traveling over varied terrain.

 A traditional pole grip features a wrist loop, usually made of a lightweight, moisture-wicking material that loosely encircles the wrist and allows you to loosen or adjust your grip without dropping the poles.
 These straps may include a little padding or a Velcro adjustment for added comfort and a more secure fit.